MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Before Microsoft Edge version 103, if you don't configure this policy, Microsoft Edge will use the old SmartScreen library (libSmartScreen).

-This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.
+This policy is only available on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management.

-This temporary policy was created to support the update of a new SmartScreen client.
-This policy will be deprecated and removed along with the legacy client.
+This also includes macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features: